mschermann/serendipity/README.md

 # serendipity
-Always making discoveries, by accidents and sagacity, of things which you were not in quest of
+"Always making discoveries, by accidents and sagacity, of things which you were not in quest of."

+A nikola static blog for Jupyter notebooks.